-As of the date of this Quarterly Report, we supplement the risk factors disclosed in our Annual Report on Form 10-K with the following risk factors.
-Any of the risk factors disclosed in our Annual Report on Form 10-K or herein could result in a significant or material adverse effect on our results of operations or financial condition.
+As of the date of this Quarterly Report, there have been no material changes to the Company's risk factors disclosed in our Annual Report on Form 10-K. Any of the risk factors disclosed in our Annual Report on Form 10-K could result in a significant or material adverse effect on our results of operations or financial condition.
 Additional risk factors not presently known to us or that we currently deem immaterial may also impair our business or results of operations.
 We may disclose changes to such risk factors or disclose additional risk factors from time to time in our future filings with the SEC.